Addressing Clergy

 |

-the waist and kiss his ring (do not do either if the Pope is present).
-Repeat
+waist and proceed (do not do either if the Pope is present).
+Stand when

 Face-to-face